neuefische/web-exercises/sessions/react-state/box/README.md

 ## Task

-Refactor the code so that React rerenders the `App` component when `isActive` is changed.
+Refactor the code so that React re-renders the `App` component when `isActive` is changed.

 You can use the following hints as guideline: